cterveen/udecache/README.md

 udecache is a Perl script to move Unreal Tournament packages downloaded from servers from the Cache directory to their respective directories.
 If utdep.pl is also used it can determine the extention of certain packages.

 The script can be considered beta.
+It has been used and worked well.
 No help text is available.

-udecache has been used a lot and seems to work well.

-A similar function to clear the cache is available through [uz-get](https://github.com/cterveen/uz-get/).
-It's probably better to use that script.
+No further development is inteded.
+A similar function can be found in [uz-get](https://github.com/cterveen/uz-get/).

 ## Installation

 Download the script to any directory.

-Optionally download [utdep.pl](https://github.com/cterveen/utdep.pl) and store it in any directory
+Optionally download [utdep.pl](https://github.com/cterveen/utdep.pl) and store it in any directory.

-Open udecache and configure the paths at the beginning of the script
+Open udecache and configure the paths at the beginning of the script.

 ## Use